Moderna, Inc. (NASDAQ:MRNA) Insider Juan Andres Sells 5,000 Shares

 - On Wednesday, March 10th, Juan Andres sold 5,000 shares of Moderna stock.
 The shares were sold at an average price of $133.24, for a total value of $666,200.00.

-A number of equities research analysts have recently issued reports on MRNA shares.
-Piper Sandler restated an “overweight” rating and issued a $208.00 price target on shares of Moderna in a research report on Monday, March 22nd.
-Oppenheimer increased their price target on shares of Moderna from $178.00 to $206.00 and gave the stock an “outperform” rating in a research report on Monday, February 1st.
-Barclays increased their price target on Moderna from $169.00 to $178.00 in a research report on Friday, February 26th.
-Wells Fargo & Company increased their target price on Moderna from $129.00 to $145.00 and gave the company an “equal weight” rating in a report on Monday, February 1st.
-Finally, Chardan Capital upped their price target on shares of Moderna from $107.00 to $182.00 and gave the company a “buy” rating in a research report on Monday, March 8th.
-Three analysts have rated the stock with a sell rating, seven have assigned a hold rating and nine have assigned a buy rating to the company’s stock.
-Moderna has an average rating of “Hold” and an average price target of $150.56.
+Several brokerages have recently commented on MRNA.
+Morgan Stanley reduced their target price on Moderna from $215.00 to $201.00 and set an “equal weight” rating on the stock in a report on Thursday, March 4th.
+Bank of America reissued a “sell” rating and issued a $140.00 target price on shares of Moderna in a report on Friday, February 26th.
+Barclays boosted their target price on Moderna from $169.00 to $178.00 in a report on Friday, February 26th.
+Chardan Capital boosted their target price on Moderna from $107.00 to $182.00 and gave the stock a “buy” rating in a report on Monday, March 8th.
+Finally, Wells Fargo & Company upped their price objective on Moderna from $129.00 to $145.00 and gave the stock an “equal weight” rating in a report on Monday, February 1st.
+Three research analysts have rated the stock with a sell rating, seven have given a hold rating and nine have given a buy rating to the company’s stock.
+Moderna currently has a consensus rating of “Hold” and an average price target of $150.56.

+Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Gerber Kawasaki Wealth & Investment Management increased its position in shares of Moderna by 0.9% in the 4th quarter.
+Gerber Kawasaki Wealth & Investment Management now owns 7,420 shares of the company’s stock valued at $775,000 after buying an additional 65 shares in the last quarter.
+Simon Quick Advisors LLC increased its holdings in Moderna by 4.7% during the 4th quarter.
+Simon Quick Advisors LLC now owns 1,570 shares of the company’s stock worth $164,000 after purchasing an additional 70 shares in the last quarter.
+Carl P. Sherr & Co.
+LLC increased its holdings in Moderna by 1.4% during the 4th quarter.
+Carl P. Sherr & Co.
+LLC now owns 5,227 shares of the company’s stock worth $546,000 after purchasing an additional 74 shares in the last quarter.
+Harvest Fund Management Co.
+Ltd increased its holdings in Moderna by 3.2% during the 4th quarter.
+Harvest Fund Management Co.
+Ltd now owns 2,876 shares of the company’s stock worth $300,000 after purchasing an additional 90 shares in the last quarter.
+Finally, Patten & Patten Inc. TN increased its holdings in Moderna by 1.3% during the 4th quarter.
+Patten & Patten Inc. TN now owns 8,370 shares of the company’s stock worth $874,000 after purchasing an additional 110 shares in the last quarter.
+Institutional investors and hedge funds own 51.21% of the company’s stock.

 Moderna, Inc, a biotechnology company, develops therapeutics and vaccines based on messenger RNA for the treatment of infectious diseases, immuno-oncology, rare diseases, cardiovascular diseases, and auto-immune diseases.
 As of March 9, 2021, the company had 13 programs in clinical trials and a total of 24 development programs in six modalities comprising prophylactic vaccines, cancer vaccines, intratumoral immuno-oncology, localized regenerative therapeutics, systemic secreted and cell surface therapeutics, and systemic intracellular therapeutics.